Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 How Does It Handle?

-Although cartoonish, and originally in 8-bit graphics, the backgrounds and characters are very colourful.
+Although cartoonish, and originally in 8-bit graphics, the backgrounds and characters are very colourful and incredibly detailed with a large number of internal and external scenes.
+When moving around, the characters move surprisingly fast which is a relief as some point and clicks have very slow moving characters making the game drag.
 Oddly enough, when close-ups of characters occur, they look very life-like, which is the opposite of the Special Edition.
-The music also sounds great and captures the pirate mood exceptionally well.
 For me, the Special Edition graphics adds more life to the environment.

 Original graphics (screenshot taken by the author)